-Section 20 Case-by-case decisions Appeal procedure
+Appeal procedure

-(1) Negative decisions and other unfavourable administrative acts based on these examination regulations are to be announced in accordance with Section 41 of the Administrative Procedures Act.
-Appeals can be lodged with the examining board against decisions concerning examination grades in accordance with Section 68 ff. of the administrative procedure code.

-(2) The examining board will forward the appeal to the examiner so that he or she can review the appeal and form an opinion.
-If the examiner changes the grading as a result of the appeal, the examining board will uphold the appeal and change the decision accordingly.
-Otherwise, the examining board will review the decision on the basis of the examiner's opinion, in particular to see whether

-- the examination was conducted in a proper manner - the grading was based on incorrect information - general marking principles were adhered to - an acceptable solution substantiated by consistent and sound arguments was judged incorrect - the examiner was influenced by irrelevant considerations
+- (1) An appeal can be made against a decision based on the assessment of an examination component (assessment decision) within one month of notification of the corresponding examination decision according to Section 1 et seqq. of the Administrative Procedures Code. - (2) The competent Examining Board will decide on the appeal.
+Before taking a decision, the Examining Board will inform the examiner of the appeal so that they can review the grading.
+If the examiner modifies the assessment in accordance with the objection, the Examining Board will have definitively dealt with the objection.
+Otherwise, the Examining Board will review the assessment decision on the basis of the examiner's opinion, in particular to see whether - 1. the examination procedure was carried out properly, - 2. the grading was based on incorrect information, - 3. general marking principles were adhered to - 4. an acceptable solution substantiated by consistent and sound arguments was judged to be wrong, or whether - 5. and whether the examiner was guided by extraneous considerations.

-The same applies if an appeal is lodged against grading by more than one examiner.
+The same procedure applies if an appeal is lodged against an assessment by more than one examiner.